Thurston Teal: Variants

 The TSC-1A4 was a 1977 Teal Aircraft proposal for a four-seat stretched Teal III, which would have had a gross weight of 2700 lb.
 The plan was for a 210 hp turbocharged Lycoming powerplant, a 19 in extension for the fuselage, the wingspan increased by 4 ft and the tailplane by 2 ft.
 None were ever built.

+In media

+A Thurston Teal is used by Sergeant Howie to travel to the remote Hebridean island of Summerisle in the 1973 film The Wicker Man.